rust-embedded/aarch32/aarch32-cpu/README.md

 * Armv7-A Processors, like the Arm Cortex-A5
 * Armv8-A AArch32 Processors, like the Arm Cortex-A53 running in 32-bit mode

+It does not support any M-Profile Processors (like the Arm Cortex-M3) as they have a fundamentally different interrupt vector table.

-It does not support processors running in AArch64 mode - A64 machine code uses different instructions for reading/writing system registers.
+It also does not support processors running in AArch64 mode - A64 machine code uses different instructions for reading/writing system registers.

 This crate contains: